 Plastic ingestion & entanglement

 Labyrinth Canyon is a juvenile green sea turtle that was rescued by our friends at Inwater Research Group, entangled in monofilament around their front right flipper.
 Shortly after admittance on October 20th, Labyrinth began passing unprecedented amounts of plastic debris in their fecal.
-So far the rehabilitation team has identified pieces of plastic bags, food wrappers and balloons, marking the largest amount of soft plastics passed by an individual patient in such a short period of time!
+The rehabilitation team identified pieces of plastic bags, food wrappers and balloons, marking the largest amount of soft plastics passed by an individual patient in such a short period of time!

 Both plastic ingestion and entanglement is unfortunately a common occurrence for sea turtles of all age classes, as it can be easily mistaken for food, and is the most abundant form of marine debris.
-Labyrinth Canyon is currently receiving treatment for their entanglement injuries and closely monitored for plastic passing.
+Labyrinth Canyon has fully healed from their entanglement and plastic ingestion, and was released in Palm Beach County.